We fully accept that the information you share with us is of a personal nature, and we will take care to ensure that it is respected as such.

 We will not share any of your information with third parties without your express permission, except:

 - If you are a client who is funded by the Legal Aid Agency, then they have a right to see your file to ensure quality of service provision.

-We have a Professional Practice Consultant who we can refer to if we need to discuss any issues arising from a case.
-She may review my work in order to ensure that it meets all professional practice standards.
+- We each have a Professional Practice Consultant (PPC) who we can refer to if we need to discuss any issues arising from a case.
+She may review our work in order to ensure that it meets all professional practice standards.

-- If you or the person you mediate with were to make a complaint, then your information would be made available only to those people who need to investigate this complaint: our Professional Practice Consultant, our membership body (The College of Mediators) and the Family Mediation Council.
+- If you, the person you mediate with or another participant in your mediation were to make a complaint, then your information would be made available only to those people who need to support the mediator in resolving the complaint (the PPC), or those who investigate this complaint: the Family Mediation Standards Board (FMSB).

 - If we are given evidence of an offence under the Proceeds of Crime Act.

 - If, in exceptional circumstances, we are ordered to do so by a court.

 Circumstances where you might give us permission to share your information with a third party could include:

 - If you would like to change your mediation location and mediator, we can share information (such as a record of your initial meeting with us) with that mediator, to avoid you having to repeat things unnecessarily.

 - If you have a solicitor, you can request that we send them information – such as the documents we produce as an outcome of your mediation – so that they can support you during mediation and in taking forward any agreed proposals reached in mediation.